aws-samples/eks-multi-cluster-gitops/scenarios.md

 # Scenarios

-This document walks you through steps for a numnber of scenarios including:
+This document walks you through steps for a number of scenarios including:
-- Adding / removing a workload cluster
+- Adding and removing a workload cluster
-- Adding / emoving an application to / from a workload cluster
+- Adding and removing an application to / from a workload cluster
 - Upgrading a workload cluster

 ## Provision and bootstrap a new cluster